Code-Cruncher-Omega/swe3643-fall2024-project/README.md

 - [Final Video Presentation](#final-video-presentation)

 ## Team Members
-This entire project was completed in its entirety by myself, Eduardo Arellano, to practice my knowledge of Java and HTML as well as enlightening myself about powerful tools, such as Maven and POM files.
+This entire project was completed in its entirety by myself, Eduardo Arellano, to practice my knowledge of quality assurance, Java, and HTML as well as enlightening myself about powerful tools, such as Maven and POM files.

 ## Architecture
-To give an idea of the general structure of this project, here is a PlantUML generated diagram showcasing its inner-workings:
+To give a idea of the general structure of this project, here is a PlantUML generated diagram showcasing its inner-workings:

 <img src="src/assets/architectureDiagram.png" alt="architectureDiagram.png"/>